escobarflughafen/GraphQLer2022/README.md

 --fuzzer <constant | random | wordlist>
 ```

-For wordlist mode, testers could use `--wordlist` to specify a wordlist for string type arguments.
+For wordlist mode, use `--wordlist` to specify a wordlist for string type arguments.

 ```
 --wordlist <wordlist-file-path>